colts70/The-Sematic-Stack/README.md

 This is an example only lets say you sell light bulbs and your main website is classicbulbsusa.com.
 You would need to purchase the light bulb topic stack, You would buy these 5 domains they become the semantic pilliars.

+Pillars create deterministic, human-auditable “semantic routing lanes” (domain-level signals) that converge on one root authority.

-lightbubtype.com, lightbulbentity.com, lightbulburl.com, lightbulbsitemap.com and lightbulbcanonical.com.
+lightbulbtype.com, lightbulbentity.com, lightbulburl.com, lightbulbsitemap.com and lightbulbcanonical.com.

 These will be linked with your main site.
-All domains can purchased from what ever register you prefer.
+All domains can purchased from what ever registrar you prefer.
 Porkbun seems to be the best ive found overall.

 Recommended free Hosting, I recommend hosting HESS stacks on: